Ice Fishing Lakes In Montana

 The best ice fishing lakes in MT include Fort Peck Lake, Georgetown Lake and Flathead Lake.
 The most popular species through the ice, across the state, include trout, perch and pike.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.